karlaquino/karlaquino/README.md

 <br/>

 <p align="center">
 <b>Hi, I'm Andre!</b>  A Computer Science undergraduate at De La Salle University - Manila.
 I'm also a Software Engineer who loves working on web and mobile applications full-stack.
-My current goal?
-Be a better Software Engineer than I was yesterday.
 </p>
 <p align="center">
 My current goal?
 Be a better Software Engineer than I was yesterday.